How to return multiple values in Python

 print(number, end=" ")--OUTPUT--0 1 1 2 3 5

-The yield keyword turns a function into a generator, which produces values one at a time.
-Unlike return, which terminates a function completely, yield sends back a value and pauses execution.
-When the next value is requested, the function resumes right where it left off, remembering its state.
+The yield keyword transforms a function into a generator, which produces values one at a time instead of all at once.
+In the fibonacci function, yield a pauses execution and sends back the current value of a.
+When the for loop requests the next item, the function resumes right where it left off, preserving its local state.

 Move faster with Replit